Used Kubota Tractor Inspection Guide: Don’t Buy Without This

 Cylinders and Hoses

-🔧 Pull Fault Codes Before You Buy
+Pull Fault Codes Before You Negotiate

-Check the date code sticker on the battery — anything over 4-5 years old is near end of life and a negotiating point.
-Look for heavy corrosion on the terminals and acid residue on the battery tray; significant corrosion hints at long-term neglect.
+Check the date code sticker on the battery — anything over 4–5 years old is a negotiating point.
+Look for heavy corrosion on terminals and acid residue on the battery tray.
 Test every electrical circuit: headlights, tail lights, work lights, flashers, and horn.
-Multiple dead circuits mean bad grounds, rodent damage, or failing switches — not just burned bulbs.
+Multiple dead circuits mean bad grounds, rodent damage, or failing switches.
+Key on, engine off — all warning lights should illuminate for a bulb check.
+Verify the hour meter actually increments during your test drive.

-With engine at low-mid RPM and no implement, engage the PTO — it should snap on with a noticeable sound change but minimal RPM drop and no squealing.
-Under load with a mower or rotary cutter, a slipping PTO clutch will squeal, smell burnt, or let engine RPM flare without turning the implement.
-For glow plugs, watch the cold-start sequence — the glow indicator should illuminate briefly before cranking.
-If cold starts are excessively long and smoky but improve dramatically with a second pre-heat cycle, glow plugs or their relay are weak.
+Engage PTO at low-mid RPM — should snap on with noticeable sound change but minimal RPM drop and no squealing.
+Under load with a mower a slipping PTO clutch squeals, smells burnt, or lets RPM flare without turning the implement.
+Check the glow indicator on cold start — excessively long cold starts that improve dramatically with a second pre-heat cycle suggest weak glow plugs.
+Inspect frame rails, under the dash, under the seat, and near the battery for chewed wire insulation or nests.
+Rodent harness damage causes intermittent electrical faults that are nearly impossible to find without a complete harness inspection.

-Structural and Exterior Inspection
+Step 6 — Structural and Exterior Inspection

 Frame Cracks — Where to Look on Kubota